glampert/moon-lang/README.md

 [Lua](http://www.lua.org/) and [Rust](https://www.rust-lang.org/).

 This is mainly a toy/hobby project to learn more about compiler design, Virtual Machines and interpreters.
+I also use this project as sample for [a series of tutorials](http://glampert.com/tutorials/custom-scripting-language/).

 The name is just a play on the meaning of Lua (Moon in Portuguese).
 I chose the name on purpose to leave it clear this is a lame rip-off on the syntax of the popular scripting language.